-The injection of a single dose of Infanrix Hexa (mentioned above) into an infant is equivalent to 164 times the daily dose of aluminum that a baby will be exposed to in breast milk.
-While a proportion of this aluminum may be retained in a granuloma at the vaccine injection site, even if 40 percent of the aluminum were contained, the daily dose of aluminum in this particular vaccine is still 100 times higher than an infant would receive while breast-feeding.
+The injection of a single dose of Infanrix Hexa (mentioned above) into an infant is equivalent to 164 times the daily dose of aluminum that a baby may drink in breast milk.
+A granuloma at the vaccine injection site will likely retain a portion of this aluminum.
+But even if 40 percent of the aluminum were contained, the daily dose of aluminum in this particular vaccine is still 100 times higher than an infant would receive while breast-feeding.

-This high exposure to aluminum, some of which may end up in a baby’s brain, has never been shown to be safe for infants.
+This high exposure to aluminum, some of which may end up in a baby’s brain, is not safe for infants.

-Some researchers have dismissed the concern over aluminum exposure, arguing that people are being exposed to aluminum all the time (in breastmilk, beauty products, and cookware, for example).
+Some researchers have dismissed the concern over aluminum exposure.
+They argue that people come in contact with aluminum all the time: in breastmilk, beauty products, and cookware.

-If we humans are being exposed to more aluminum than our bodies can handle, we should be very, very concerned.
+If we humans have more aluminum in our bodies than we can handle, we should be very, very concerned.

 Aluminum has no place in the human body.

-Given that it’s toxic to humans and has no beneficial role of any kind in our bodies, it stands to reason that we should take every possible step to reduce aluminum exposure and lower our body burden of aluminum.
+It’s toxic to humans and has no beneficial role of any kind in our bodies.
+So it stands to reason that we should take every possible step to reduce aluminum exposure and lower our body burden of aluminum.

 Published: November 12, 2019